 The essence of RBAC is that permissions are assigned to roles rather than to individual users.
 Roles are created for various job functions, and users are assigned to roles based on their qualifications and responsibilities.
 Users obtain the corresponding permissions through assigned appropriate roles.
 Users can be easily reassigned from one role to another without modifying the underlying access structure.
 RBAC is thus more scalable than user based security specifications and greatly reduces the cost and administrative overhead.

-The following terms are used to describe ANSI RBAC reference model i.11[i.11]:
+The following terms are used to describe ANSI RBAC reference model [i.11]:

 Component – component refers to one of the major blocks of RBAC features, core RBAC, hierarchical RBAC, SSD relations and DSD relations.